mongodb/docs/meta.style-guide.rst

   insert literal blocks into the text.
 While the double colon, "``::``", is functional, the directive makes the source easier to read and understand.

+- For all mentions of referenced types (i.e. database commands, query operators, aggregation framework expressions and pipeline operators, java script functions, statuses, etc.) use the reference types to ensure uniform formatting and cross-referencing.